malciller/c_stuf/tcp/readme.md

 - Verify Dio trading engine is running and accessible
 - Check TCP_HOST and TCP_PORT configuration
 - Ensure firewall allows connections on configured ports

-### WebSocket Connection Failures
-- Confirm server is running and WebSocket port (9000) is accessible
-- Check browser console for connection errors
-- Verify hostname and port configuration in client

 ### Build Issues
 - Ensure libwebsockets development headers are installed